Amul-Thantharate/OmenFusionAi_Bot/README.md

-# NovaChat AI - Flask Telegram Bot
+# AiFusionBot - Flask Telegram Bot

 A powerful Flask-based Telegram bot powered by Groq and Together AI for chat and image generation.